mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 # Sign In Page

-<p class="description">A component that renders a functional authentication page for your application.</p>
+<p class="description">A customizable sign in UI component that abstracts away the pain needed to wire together a secure authentication page for your application.</p>

 The `SignInPage` component is a quick way to generate a ready-to-use authentication page with multiple OAuth providers, or a credentials form.